 Q: How widespread is this Unusual Mortality Event?

-A: Currently increased strandings of California sea lions have occurred in the following counties: Santa Barbara, Ventura, Los Angeles, Orange, and San Diego.
-However, the event may expand to northern counties over the following months.
+A: Increased strandings of California sea lions have occurred in the following counties: Santa Barbara, Ventura, Los Angeles, Orange, and San Diego.

 Q: When did the first reports of increased strandings of sea lions come in?

-A: In January, the California Marine Mammal Stranding Network started to notice an increase in California sea lions strandings in the region.
-The increase, especially of juvenile California sea lions has continued and intensified over the last few weeks.
+A: In January 2013, the California Marine Mammal Stranding Network started to notice an increase in California sea lions strandings in the region.

 Q: What are the findings in stranded animals?